 Itchy Dozen Worst Foods for Eczema

 The video: Nutritionist Karen Fischer spoke about the Itchy Dozen Worst Foods for Eczema on prime time Australian news.
-Watch the video Eczema Breakthrough (above).
+AM Activated Multi is the supplement Georgie added to her smoothie and The Eczema Diet is the book featured in the news video.

-The Itchy Dozen Worst Foods for Eczema
+The Itchy Dozen

 1. Dairy products